CCI-MOC/hil/docs/rest_api.md

 #### node_register

-Register a node with OBM of <type>
+Register a node with OBM of <type> and optional metadata

 <type> (a string) is the type of OBM.
 The possible value depends on what drivers
 HaaS is configured to use.
 The remainder of the field are driver-specific;